blaine-geiger/alfa-036-acs/README.md

 Now by entering:
 - `sudo airmon-ng`
-  - I can see as shown in the image below, the adapter has entered into `monitor mode`.
+  - I can see the adapter has entered into `monitor mode`.
 This means that it is ready to passively monitor nearby wi-fi traffic.

 Further discussion of wireless monitoring and attack methods won’t be discussed in this project.
 However, we now have a fully functional device for using Kali Linux wireless auditing tools like the `aircrack suite` and `wifite`.

+>Note: This project is meant for ethical hacking purposes, education, and analysis.
+I do not condone using this device or knowledge for malicious purposes.